-Securities Purchased Under Agreements to Resell
+Securities Purchased Under Agreements to Resell and Repurchase Agreements

 Securities purchased under agreements to resell ("resale agreements") are collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
 We obtain control of collateral with a market value equal to or in excess of the principal amount loaned and accrued interest under resale agreements.
-As of June 30, 2014, we have entered into these agreements with two major financial institutions.
 These agreements are short-term in nature and are collateralized by U.S. government agency securities.
 We value collateral on a daily basis, with additional collateral obtained when necessary to minimize the risk associated with this activity.